Romkin7/countdown_js/README.md

 First I set pathname of window.location object to variable path path is actually an array of that splitted path and it doesn't contain any /, because I use .split("/").

 let path = window.location.pathname.split("/");
+this is what path variable looks like if you do it on my netlify host:

+["]

 after splitting window.location.pathname and saving it into path variable as array.
 I check to see at what index filename is located in that array like so